sillihkram/custom-role.service/README.md

 Introduction
 ------------
-This role was created by Mark Hillis (Red Hat Solution Architect) for use with Red Hat Satellite.
+This role was created for use with Red Hat Satellite and has been tested on version 6.7.
 The intended use is to ensure a package is installed and that the service is running and enabled.